MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-detect-function.md

 :::image type="content" source="media/series-periods/series-periods.png" alt-text="Series periods.":::

 You can run the `series_periods_detect()` function on the same series to identify the recurring patterns.
 The function searches for patterns in the specified period range and returns two values.
-The first indicate a detected pattern that is 14 point long and the other, zero, indicates no additional pattern was found.
+The first value indicates a detected pattern that is 14 point long with a score of approximately .84.
+The other value is zero that indicates no additional pattern was found.

 :::moniker range="azure-data-explorer"
 > [!div class="nextstepaction"]